microsoft/PowerApps-TestEngine/README.md

 - Mixed Reality
 - Child controls within components

+### Authentication
+Multi-factor authentication is not supported.
+Use an account that requires only a username and password to run your tests.

 ## Frequently asked questions

 ### 1. I got timeout error.
 What does it mean?

-You might get a timeout error due to the app taking longer than the default 30s time-limit to load.
+You might get a timeout error due to the app taking longer than the default 30 second timeout to load.
 Most of the time, re-running the program can solve the problem.
 If this error still happens you probably want to check the recording in the test result folder to see what caused the error.
 If your app takes longer to load, you can also modify the timeout limit in [test settings](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/testSettings.md) to give it more time.

 ### 2. What is the difference between the settings passed in via command line/config.json vs settings located inside the YAML?

-The settings passed in via command line or config.json are settings that either start off the test (link to the test plan) or they are settings that are likely to change due to the environment the app being test in is located.
+The settings passed in via command line or config.dev.json are settings that either start off the test (link to the test plan) or they are settings that are likely to change due to the environment the app being test in is located.

 Settings located in the YAML should be able to be "imported" with the solution, so another person could take the solution and corresponding test plan and use the two of them without any modifications.